slick/slick/doc/src/gettingstarted.md

 > {.note}
 > Note: A `Database` object usually manages a thread pool and a connection pool.
 You should always
 > shut it down properly when it is no longer needed (unless the JVM process terminates anyway).
+> Do not create a new `Database` for every database operation.
+A single instance is meant to be kept
+> alive for the entire lifetime your your application.

+If you are not familiar with asynchronous, Future-based programming Scala, you can learn more about [Futures and Promises](http://docs.scala-lang.org/overviews/core/futures.html) in the Scala documentation.

 ### Schema